Entry check

 Start with the exact passport, trip purpose, stay length, first entry city, and whether China is the destination or a qualifying transit point.
 Visa-free, visa-required, and 240-hour transit paths can produce different answers for the same traveler.

-Continue readiness checklist
+Continue trip checklist

 Applies to